Financial Assistance

 of 160 or higher, and a GRE analytical writing score of 4.0 or higher.

-Diane Blair Fellowships for the Study of Southern Literature (**Note: Blair fellowships are not scheduled to be awarded for Fall 2024.**)
+Diane Blair Fellowships for the Study of Southern Literature (Note: Blair fellowships are not scheduled to be awarded every year.
+Please contact the Director of Graduate Studies to confirm when they will next be available.)

 Depending on their availability each year, Diane Blair Fellowships for the Study of